Ben & Jerry's sues parent Unilever to block sale of Israeli business - NewsBreak

 Ben & Jerry's said its board voted 5-2 to sue, with the two Unilever appointees dissenting.

-In a statement, Unilever said it does not discuss pending litigation, but that it had the right to sell the disputed business and "the deal has already closed."
+Unilever, in a statement, said it does not discuss pending litigation, but that it had the right to sell the disputed business and the transaction had already closed.

-Lawyers for Zinger did not immediately respond to requests for comment.
-Last week, Zinger settled his own lawsuit against Ben & Jerry's for refusing to renew his license.
+"It's a done deal," Zinger's lawyer Alyza Lewin said in a separate statement.
+The sale resolved Zinger's own lawsuit in March against Ben & Jerry's for refusing to renew his license.

 The dispute highlights challenges facing consumer brands taking a stand on Israeli settlements in the occupied West Bank.